My Plantiful Cooking

 • Next, add in the rest of the wet ingredients into the bowl.
 Stir to mix.

-½ cup applesauce, ¼ cup cashew butter, 2 tablespoon plant based milk, 2 teaspoons apple cider vinegar, 1 teaspoon vanilla extract
+½ cup unsweetened applesauce, ¼ cup cashew butter, 2 tablespoon plant based milk, 2 teaspoons apple cider vinegar, 1 teaspoon vanilla extract

 • Now, add your dry ingredients in and mix until everything is well incorporated.